pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

 - Security: Two levels: Infrastrcture and platform security, Application Security.
 Infrastrcture and platform security = managed by Microsoft.
 Application Security = responsibility of developer.

 ### Azure Notification Hub
 - Service that takes care of all the platforms (iOS, Android, Windows Mobile, Kindle).
-Uses single API.
-Also supports .NET, PHP, Java, NodeJS.
-Can target single user, group or all users.
-Allows tagging for sementation.
-Can security notification, so the app pulls the data secure after receiving the notification.
+- Uses single API.
+- Also supports .NET, PHP, Java, NodeJS.
+- Can target single user, group or all users.
+- Allows tagging for sementation.
+- Can security notification, so the app pulls the data secure after receiving the notification.

 ### Web API
+- Web API:
-- Web API: Web API is a way to communicate between to systems using API's.
-Web API runs on the MVC model.
-Verifies the request and populates a result based on the model.
-Can be deployed to a VM running IIS (IaaS) or to the PaaS Web Application.
-Integrated with Visual Studio.
+  - Web API is a way to communicate between to systems using API's.
+  - Web API runs on the MVC model.
+  - Verifies the request and populates a result based on the model.
+  - Can be deployed to a VM running IIS (IaaS) or to the PaaS Web Application.
+  - Integrated with Visual Studio.
-- Scaling Web API: For the vm you can either, upgrade to a higher hosting place, change the tier, instance size and instance count (horizontal scaling).
-Can be used with traffic manager to grow across regions and geos.
+- Scaling Web API:
+  - For the vm you can either, upgrade to a higher hosting place, change the tier, instance size and instance count (horizontal scaling).
+  - Can be used with traffic manager to grow across regions and geos.
+- Web Jobs:
-- Web Jobs: continuously running jobs or predefined scheduled jobs.
-Works with Azure Service Bus or Azure Storage.
-Windows EXE, CMD, BAT, PS1, Shell, PHP, Python, NodeJS.
-Can scale by having more instances.
+  - Continuously running jobs or predefined scheduled jobs.
+  - Works with Azure Service Bus or Azure Storage.
+  - Windows EXE, CMD, BAT, PS1, Shell, PHP, Python, NodeJS.
+  - Can scale by having more instances.
 Uses the WebJobs SDK.
-- Securing Web API's: For corporate networks use Azure AD Service, AD Federation or Access Control Service.
-Monitoring or tokens.
+- Securing Web API's:
+  - For corporate networks use Azure AD Service, AD Federation or Access Control Service.
+  - Monitoring or tokens.
 Audit, logging, validation of inputs, SSL or cryptographic.

 ### Hybrid Applications
-- Service Bus Relay: Alles apps to connect to your on premises services.
-The Service Bus Relay runs in the cloud accepts the request and securely passes on that request to the WCF service running indside the corp network.
+- Service Bus Relay:
+  - Allows apps to connect to your on premises services.
+  - The Service Bus Relay runs in the cloud accepts the request and securely passes on that request to the WCF service running indside the corp network.

 ### Azure Media Services
-- Azure Media Services: Supports online streaming of video's for live and recorded.
-PaaS model, so no access to underlying hardware.
-Supports live encoding.
+- Azure Media Services:
+  - Supports online streaming of video's for live and recorded.
+  - PaaS model, so no access to underlying hardware.
+  - Supports live encoding.
 Uses streaming endpoints.
-Supports previews, Media indexer for closed captions and transcripts.
-Checks quality of the stream.
+  - Supports previews, Media indexer for closed captions and transcripts.
+  - Checks quality of the stream.
 Archive and DRM (AES Clear Key dynamic encryption).

 ### Compute Intensive Applications
 - For jobs that can not be handled sequential
 - Managed, Scalable, Elastic and Pay for use model.
 - HPC pack: on premises, hybrid or IaaS (spin up VM's) or PaaS (Azure Batch)
 - Head node (controls the distribution of the jobs, can be on prem or cloud) and Compute nodes (execution of tasks)
+- Azure Batch:
-- Azure Batch: Job scheduling as a service, application lifecycle management, budget, quotas, users and limites.
+  - Job scheduling as a service, application lifecycle management, budget, quotas, users and limites.

 ### Designing Long Running Applications
 - Jobs that take days, weeks, with the risk of interupption.
 - Availability: Multiple instances, stateless vs state-ful, avoid single point of failures, deploy across regions
-- Reliability: Faultu domains, error handling and retry, loose coupling, monitoring
+- Reliability: Faulty domains, error handling and retry, loose coupling, monitoring
 - Scaling: planned versus reactive.
 Scaling up versus out, breaking up into smaller parts
 - Other considerations: partition the workload, Logging, Retry on errors, Gracefully restart, check points, single instances (is_singleton:true)